dorlib/todo-list-manager/README.md

 ## TODO List Manager - For Managing And Tracking Your Daily Tasks

 Hello everyone 👋 </br>
-This is task managment application using which Include a CLI Go, Cobra cli & GORM!
+This is a task managment application which include a cli, and in the future also a UI.
+The app was built with Go, Cobra cli & GORM, nginx, Mysql, MongoDB and much more cool technologies!

 The main purposes of this project are to gain more experience with golang and known & popular frameworks and technologies.
 Also practise clean code, SOLID principles of golang and microservices architacture.